 Withdrawal from alcohol and other substances can, without a doubt, result in increased feelings of anxiety.
 Once an individual comes to depend on alcohol, they often feel the effects of anxiety until they have consumed their first drink of the day.

 The same is true of an individual trying to avoid alcohol, as the difficulty of abstaining from alcohol may also induce feelings of anxiety.

 Unfortunately, many of those who are dependent on alcohol find temporary relief in turning to alcohol to ease the effects of withdrawal, but this is nothing more than a fleeting solution.
 To most effectively manage the anxiety, it is best for those dependent on alcohol to give it up altogether.

 As is the case with alcohol, drugs can intrude on a person’s daily life.
 These substances can be very powerful, affecting the way a person thinks, feels, and behaves.
 These effects can be magnified and intensified when an individual is also struggling with an anxiety disorder.

 Some individuals who suffer from anxiety also struggle with drug misuse.
-They may use drugs in an attempt to escape from the impact of anxiety, working to avoid the symptoms of their mental health disorder.
+They may use drugs in an attempt to escape from the impact of anxiety, working to avoid the symptoms of their condition.
 Some of the drugs people may use in order to cope with anxiety may include heroin, cocaine, meth, and prescription drugs.

 Getting Treatment for Co-Occurring Disorders

-If you are struggling with anxiety and addiction, we are here to help you!
+If you are struggling with anxiety and substance use, we are here to help you!
 At Free by the Sea, we are committed to offering the best of care to each and every one of our clients.

 Those who attend our treatment programs can also develop relapse prevention skills and addiction education through group therapy and individual counseling sessions.
 We offer residential (inpatient), partial hospitalization, and intensive outpatient levels of care.